An Elementary but Logical Approach to Integration: Surface Integrals

 We here restrict ourselves to the case $n=1$; $\psi$ is a scalar function and the level set $[\psi=v]$ is a hypersurface in $\R^d$.
 In the local coordinate expression

 notice that the density function is equal to the norm of a vector

 which is normal to the hypersurface $[\psi=v]$ at the point $x = (u,\varphi(u,v)) \in [\psi = v]$.
-In terms of the normal unit vector pointing to the direction of increasing $\psi$, we introduce a vector-valued measure (so-called \textbf{surface element}) by
+With the aid of the normal unit vector pointing to the direction of increasing $\psi$, we introduce a vector-valued measure (so-called \textbf{surface element}) by

 and, for a continuous vector field $F(x) \in \R^d$ ($x \in D$) of compact support, define the \textbf{surface integral}\footnote{Also called the \textbf{flux} of a vector field $F$ through the hypersurface $[\psi=v]$.} of $F$ on the hypersurface $[\psi=v]$ by